 Show your sales skills

-“It’s not easy to move mid-career into private banking unless you can demonstrate you have strong sales skills,” says Sean Kang, director of APAC wealth management at consultancy Scorpio Partnership.
+“It’s not easy to move mid-career into private banking unless you can demonstrate you have strong sales skills,” says a private banker at a European bank in Singapore.
 “That’s why some RMs use to hold sales job in investment banking, corporate banking, transaction banking, and priority banking.”

 Understand financial markets